MENU

 The refrigerator light goes on...

 Salmon cakes are the perfect recipe for a Saturday night meal or dinner party.
-They can be made in advance and cooked at the last minute.
+Just make them in advance and cook them at the last minute.
 You can take the flavor in almost any direction: a bit of cumin and chili powder for Southwestern, some curry powder for East Indian or possibly some Cajun seasoning.

 (Anything but) Basic Salmon Cakes